Artisans of Weaving, Basketry, Embroidery

-Over the past twelve plus years we have grown to truly respect the Maya artisans we work with—their talents, their skills, their drive to do quality work.
+Over the past twenty six years, we have grown to truly respect the Maya artisans we work with—their talents, their skills, their drive to do quality work and their gentle nature.

 Organization, quality, compensation

-For MayaBags, our methods of organization, training and quality control, and compensation are closely related.
-These three priorities together allow MayaBags to realize the best execution of the Maya artisanal skills.
+For MayaBags, our methods of organization, training, quality control and compensation are closely related.
+These four priorities together allow MayaBags to realize the best execution of the traditional, Maya, artisanal skills.

 How we calculate pricing

 The women are paid on a per piece basis.
-The way we determine pricing is to first put together a test team of embroiderers with a range of experience.
+The way we determine pricing is to first put together a test team of embroiderers, weavers or basket makers with a range of experience.
 The test team includes one artisan with highly developed skills, one with medium skills and one who could be categorized as an apprentice or beginner.

 We then base the resulting fee for each project on the combination of the median time it takes the test team to complete their embroideries, their weavings or their basketry…and minimum wage, which is high in Belize.